tjventurini/traefik-reverse-proxy/README.md

 cd traefik-reverse-proxy
 ```

 Now simply run `make init` or `make` from within the project root directory.
-The wizard will guide you through.
+The wizard will guide you through 🧙‍♂️

 ```bash
 make init